-I thought I’d share the number one most important practical tip that I use daily in order to stay productive and focused on achieving my goals, in the hope that you find it equally beneficial.
+thought I’d share one of the most effective practices that I use daily in order to stay productive and focused on achieving my goals, in the hope that you find it equally beneficial.

-All of us know the sluggish feeling of getting through a tiresome week, without really knowing what we’ve achieved, who we’ve helped or how we’ve developed as individuals.
-The days all merge into a big fuzzy mush and if we take the time to think about it, we’ve not really done anything that has any real value or significance at all!
+All of us know the sluggish feeling of getting through a tiresome week, without really knowing what we’ve achieved, who we’ve helped or how we’ve grown as individuals.
+The days all merge into a big fuzzy mush and if we take the time to think about it, we’ve not really done anything that has any real significance at all!

-Other times, we finish the week feeling overwhelmed with satisfaction and hit by that rushing sense of achievement and success – finishing a full day of productive revision; clearing out the garage and sorting out the house; or feeling healthy and re-energised after an active Saturday of exercise.
+Other times, we finish the week feeling overwhelmed with satisfaction and hit by that rushing sense of achievement and success, finishing a full day of productive revision; clearing out the garage and sorting out the house, or feeling healthy and re-energised after a day of intense exercise.